KatherineMichel/katherinemichel.github.io/doc/blog/annual-recap/2025-recap.md

 ![](2025-recap-images/tri-mee-meal.jpg)

 ![](2025-recap-images/the-kitchen-table-baked-goods.jpg)
-Baked goods at The Kitchen
+Baked goods at The Kitchen Table

 ![](2025-recap-images/wilson-county-historical-society-janell-smith-carson.jpg)
 Wilson County Historical Society Janell Smith-Carson exhibit.
 A Fredonia native, she competed in the women's 400 metres at the 1964 Summer Olympics.